web-widget/web-widget/packages/web-router/CONTRIBUTING.md

 - Error page handling
 - Streaming rendering

-## ❓ Getting Help

-### Common Questions

-**Q: How to add new HTTP method support?**
-A: Add to the `METHODS` array in `application.ts`, the framework will automatically generate corresponding methods.

-**Q: How to customize error pages?**
-A: Define custom error modules in the `fallbacks` of the manifest.

-**Q: How to optimize rendering performance?**
-A: Check `MODULE_CACHE` usage, consider streaming rendering (`progressive: true`).

-**Q: How to run tests in Cloudflare Workers environment?**
-A: Our Vitest configuration automatically uses `@cloudflare/vitest-pool-workers` for native Workers support.

-**Q: How to achieve 100% test coverage like Engine?**
-A: Follow our Engine test pattern: cover all public methods, test async/sync variants, verify caching, test error scenarios.

-### Contact Us

-- **GitHub Issues** - Report bugs or feature requests
-- **Discussions** - Technical discussions and Q&A
-- **Pull Request** - Direct code contributions

 ## 🎉 Contribution Recognition

 All contributors will be recognized in the project!
 Thank you for helping web-router become better!